Altus Unification War

 At the heart of the Fortified Manor is its round table on the second floor.
 Stuck into the center are a number of weapons seemingly derived from trees.
 All of them are swords except for a singular axe, which has come to symbolize Godfrey.
 In all likelihood, this is the barbarian’s old weapon his metal axe was modeled after.
 This thereby implies that Hoarah Loux and his presumably best warriors sat at this table.
 Their blades converging in a circle demonstrates their solidarity, the round table evoking Arthurian legend in particular.
 The same can be said about the neighboring audience chamber, its central chair identical to the Elden Throne and flanked by Leyndell’s tree banners.
 Out front, the manor keeps plenty of horse stables, perfect for garrisoning equestrian warriors — in other words, knights (騎士) in the most traditional sense.
 With all certainty, the barbarians were vowing to become a king and his faithful retinue.
 This castle is where Hoarah Loux formally took up the mantle of Elden Lord, becoming his palace as they planned to unite the plateau under Marika’s new Erdtree Order.

 Proof that the manor was more than a meeting place is found in the second-floor bedroom in the east wing.
 The chamber is well furnished with fixtures common in Leyndell, including potted plants otherwise only decorating the dining and servant wings downstairs, and nowhere near to the same extent.
+It is even the only room in the entire castle to use leaf lighting.
 Why the interest in foliage?
 Because the owner had it to thank for her position.
 Hanging opposite the fireplace is a large portrait of Marika flanked by tree banners.
 The other walls hang similar paintings of the Queen or her royal capital.
 And in the corner lays more art of the God’s three most valuable things: the Erdtree, her first consort Godfrey, and her second consort Radagon.
 Who would this room belong to except the Numen of the Erdtree vain and conceited enough to embrace deific status?
 The developers even placed a mirror for changing appearance, including sex, in that same room of the Roundtable Hold, an obvious reference to her dual identity as Radagon.
 This place was Marika’s bedchamber once upon a time.

 If that is the queen’s personal quarters, then its counterpart in the west wing may have belonged to Godfrey.
 Although no hypothetical bed yet remains in that chamber, it would have likely been cleared out to make way for all the books and shelves now combed by its latest occupant, Gideon the All-Knowing.
 Even then, some of the shelving might predate him.
 Rather than more barracks storage, the west wing as a whole serves as an extensive library — and the barbarian would have much reading to catch up on to become a civilized Lord.
 Additionally, the chairs in this wing are unique in featuring tree imagery instead of the hawk imagery used everywhere else.
 Why the distinction unless thorough use of this wing dates only to the Erdtree kingdom’s era?
 At the same time, we do see some weapons still hanging above the fireplace, associating the private chamber at least with a military man of some kind.
 Meanwhile, the library wing features portraits of Marika, contrasting the portrait of Godfrey outside Marika’s chamber.
 Taken together, and this was clearly Hoarah Loux’s quarters as he worked to become a king worthy of his god.